 As a consequence, the market for game development outsourcing also experienced an upward trend.
 But aside from the need to churn out new games fast, what about outsourcing game development processes makes it so attractive for studios and video game companies?

 We’ve trawled through the web to seek out game developers’ top motivations for outsourcing, and in this article, we tell you the common reasons we have found.

 High fidelity 3D games require intricate and elaborate details, even if they don’t stay on-screen very long.
 This type of video game aims to immerse players into the world the developers created, which means everything in it has to be believable.

 As a result, developers should populate the game environment with as many real-world objects as necessary.
 They could be buildings towering over characters, cars driving on a highway, or even extra game characters whose only purpose is to pass by.
-In other words, the volume of fleeting yet important game assets is difficult to surmount even for a game development team of 100 people.
+In other words, the volume of fleeting yet important game assets can be difficult to surmount for a game development team with only a handful of dedicated artists.

-But hiring talented artists in-house to accomplish this goal is counterproductive.
-You’re investing resources in work that another team could easily do with the same — or better — quality at a lower price.
-And this realization is one of the reasons behind game studios’ decision to outsource.
+But hiring talented artists in-house to accomplish this goal may be counterproductive for this type of work.
+You’re investing resources in work that another team can easily do with equally excellent quality at a lower price.
+This realization is one of the reasons behind the decision of game companies to outsource.

 Key Specializations and Creative Alignment

 According to a report by Tholons, game development outsourcing is a unique field in that skill precedes quantity.
 A game development studio looking to outsource should primarily consider the outsourcing partner’s specialization and their creative and cultural affinity with the studio.
 This is because game development needs thorough collaboration between the in-house and outsourced teams.
 Since they will be working closely together, their work habits and creative vision must align.